-The U.S. Food and Drug Administration updated the FDA Food Code in 2018.
-The Food Code update has changed information critical to your training and examination.
-Please refer to this update for the information that will be reflected in the Food Safety Protection Manager exam.
+The U.S. Food and Drug Administration updated the FDA Food Code in 2017 and added a supplement to it in late 2019.
+These Food Code updates have changed information critical to your training and examination.
+Please refer to this update for the information that could be reflected in the Food Safety Protection Manager exam.
 These updates are identified in italics.

-In Chapter 1: Keeping Food Safe: Managing

-Food Safety and The Importance of Becoming a Certified Food Protection Manager: (pg.
+In Chapter 1: Keeping Food Safe: Managing Food Safety and The Importance of Becoming a Certified Food Protection Manager: (pg.
 1.10 to 1.11)